thk-ndlovu/Viewership_python_project/README.md

 -**The aim**of this dataset is to provide insights into customer viewing patterns and platform usage, enabling better understanding of user preferences and engagement levels.

 # Objectives: To
--**Analyze Total Watch Time across different platforms (e.g., Mobile, TV, Web) to understand where audiences engage most.
+1.**Analyze Total Watch Time across different platforms (e.g., Mobile, TV, Web) to understand where audiences engage most.
--**Examine Watch Time by Event Type to identify viewing behaviors such as plays, pauses, and completions.
+2.**Examine Watch Time by Event Type to identify viewing behaviors such as plays, pauses, and completions.
--**Identify Top-Performing Videos based on total time watched to highlight high-performing content.
+3.**Identify Top-Performing Videos based on total time watched to highlight high-performing content.

-Data Description
+# Data Description
 The dataset includes the following columns:
-DateID – Date of the viewing event
-CustomerID – Unique identifier for each customer TotalTimeWatched – Duration of video watched (in seconds) Platform – Device or platform used for viewing PlayEventType – Type of play event (e.g., play, pause, stop) VideoTitle – Title of the video content
+-**DateID** – Date of the viewing event -**CustomerID** – Unique identifier for each customer -**TotalTimeWatched** – Duration of video watched (in seconds) -**Platform** – Device or platform used for viewing -**PlayEventType** – Type of play event (e.g., play, pause, stop) -**VideoTitle** – Title of the video content

-Data Cleaning & Preparation
-Checked for missing or inconsistent values Standardized formats for dates, times, and categorical fields Transformed and aggregated data for analysis and visualization

-Visualizations
+# Visualizations
 Charts and graphs generated include:

 ### Total Watch Time by Platform